kernel-community/kernel/docs/module-3/lock-it-open.md

 ### Introduction

-- Web 3 is a part of a larger phase transition in our internet (and our society).

-    - We're going from a pre-computing to a post-computing civilization.
-    - This is happening at break-neck speed in terms of the evolutionary history of our species, though it simultaneously feels slow to us as individuals now used to communicating at light-speed with anyone, anywhere.

-- Think of it in terms of **periodic waves:** mainframes, computers, GUIs, the internet, the web, web 2.0, mobile, blockchains, web 3.
+Web 3 is a part of a larger phase transition in our internet (and our society) in which we're moving from a pre-computing to a post-computing civilization.
+This is happening at break-neck speed in terms of the evolutionary history of our species, though it simultaneously feels slow to us as individuals now used to communicating at light-speed with anyone, anywhere.
+Think of it in terms of **periodic waves:**

+    - mainframes
+    - computers
+    - GUIs
+    - the internet
+    - the web
+    - web 2.0
+    - mobile
+    - blockchains
+    - web 3

-    - Can you imagine where we'll be in 40 years?
-Exact developments in this sort of timeframe are extremely difficult to predict, though...
+Can you imagine where we'll be in 40 years?
+However, exact developments in this sort of timeframe are extremely difficult to predict...

 > **"The choices that we make in the technologies we build - the properties we give our products - will have drastic implications not just for ourselves, but for many people in the future."**

-- Juan then details the key questions which define and constrain the superpowers bestowed by each new wave:
+Juan then details the key questions which define and constrain the superpowers bestowed by each new wave:

-    - How they work
+- How do they work?
-    - How reliable and correct they are
+- How reliable and correct are they?
-    - How open and accessible they are
+- How open and accessible are they?
-    - How safe they are
+- How safe are they?
-    - How they fail
+- How can they fail?
-    - Who controls them and how they're governed
+- Who controls them and how are they governed?
-    - What rights they secure/guarantee/grant people
+- What rights do they secure/guarantee/grant people?

 > "We must be very careful about the things we build.
 We should care about maximizing human potential; promoting rights; and the long-term flourishing of humanity when thinking about the technologies we create."